lifemapper/core/docs/developer/lmStandards.rst

 Coding conventions
 ******************
 #.
 Use meaningful variable names
 #.
-Document code that is not self-explanatory (i.e. object.updateStatus)
+Naming conventions, definitions in PEP 8, Naming Conventions:

    #.
+Variables and method names use "mixed case" names.
    #.
+Class names use CamelCase
+   #.
+Internal code tree (module) directories, short, all lowercase names

+#.
+Use consistent naming for similar variables, attributes, functions and
+   methods

-Use style, naming, and coding conventions at
+#.
+Use style, documentation, naming, and coding conventions at
    http://www.python.org/dev/peps/pep-0008/ .
 We have several exceptions that we may change in the future.
 Look at existing project code and follow standards in place.
 If big inconsistencies are discovered, bring